ktg5/PlayerTube/README.md

 ### Firefox-based browsers!!!
 Extension Signning Required (For most users):
 * Go to `about:debugging#/runtime/this-firefox`
-* Click on `Load Temporary Add-on` at the top, and navigate to the ZIP file which has the extension.
+* Click on `Load Temporary Add-on` at the top
+* Navigate to the ZIP file of the extension.

 No Signning Required (Developer Edition, MyPal, and some other browsers):
 * Go to `about:addons`